Breadcrumb

 • a person being an employee resting after working the night shift,

-• a person not obliged to provide care under the provisions of the Family and Guardianship Code, if he/she refuses to provide care.
+• a person not obliged to provide care under the provisions of the Family and Guardianship Code, if he or she refuses to provide care.

 The care allowance is granted for a maximum of: